jacobp112/icebbo/README.md

 The provisional serial-input top, SG48 pin choices, synthesis counts, failed timing check, and tool-flow limitation are recorded in [docs/synthesis.md](docs/synthesis.md).

+The captured rail, reset, clock and master-SPI connections, their data-sheet sources, and the open electrical checks are in [docs/power-config-review.md](docs/power-config-review.md).

 ## Current reproducible check

 Python 3.11 or later is sufficient for the reference model and its vectors: